Taking Points: Beauty Forecast 2018

 In a diseased or ageing cell, the positive and negative ions do not stay on opposing sides of the cell.
 They are disrupted and scatter randomly around the cell.
 At the same time the ions on the outside of the cell membrane also become scattered as they try to find their opposing pole, this results in cellular imbalance.
 Extra fluid from the tissues outside the cell is able to penetrate the cell which in turn pushes vital nutrients, hormones and electrolytes (salts) out of the cell.

-KP: The cell’s ability to function is greatly reduced and cellular degeneration begins, which if not corrected will lead to the cell dying prematurely.
+The cells ability to function is greatly reduced and cellular degeneration begins, which if not corrected will lead to the cell dying prematurely.

 APJ: Are there any studies that validate the outcomes of SMF?

-KP: The explanation for the effects of static magnetic field (SMF) on skin and underlying tissues must employ a quantum view of physical tissue alongside the Newtonian or mechanical view, which means that it sits between science and quantum physics.
+The explanation for the effects of static magnetic field (SMF) on skin and underlying tissues, we must employ a quantum view of physical tissue alongside the Newtonian or mechanical view, which means that it sits between science and quantum physics.

 APJ: You discuss this technique as an integrative approach.
 What other modalities can it be integrated with?